Membership Inference Attacks for Unseen Classes: Related Work

 A number of earlier works propose using a single global score threshold across examples rather than fitting per-example thresholds~\citep{shokri2017membership, yeom2018privacy, song2019privacy, secmi}.
 Later work~\citep{watson2021importance, lira} has shown that these global score thresholds perform poorly compared to thresholds calibrated to example difficulty, particularly in the low-false positive rate regime.

-\paragraph{MIA under distribution shift.} A number of prior works have studied the effectiveness of membership inference attacks (in particular, shadow models) under varying distribution shift, although none of these study the unseen class setting that we study in our work. ~\citet{yichuan2024assessing} study a setting in which the attacker has access to data encompassing a \emph{superset} of the target labels, as well as attribute shift corresponding to subpopulation reweighting. ~\citet{liu2022membership} augment shadow models with loss trajectories rather than scalar scores.
-They study distribution shift between CIFAR-10 and CINIC-10, which have the same label set. ~\citet{galichin2025glira} assume access to the same distribution as the target model and improve shadow models using knowledge distillation.
-Earlier works ~\citep{lira, shokri2017membership} have empirically studied how shadow models perform when the target architecture or training procedure are not known exactly.
+\paragraph{MIA under distribution shift.} A number of prior works have studied the effectiveness of shadow model attacks under varying distribution shift, although none of these study the unseen class setting g we study in our work. ~\citet{yichuan2024assessing} study a setting in which the attacker has access to data encompassing a \emph{superset} of the target labels, as well as attribute shift corresponding to subpopulation reweighting. ~\citet{liu2022membership} study distribution shift between CIFAR-10 and CINIC-10, which have the same label set.
+Related attacks exist that do not use shadow models, but do not apply in our setting: ~\cite{nasr2019comprehensive} is a white-box attack, and ~\cite{mattern2023membership, shi2023detecting} are attacks on generative text models. ~\cite{choquette2021label} requires shadow models.
+Earlier works ~\citep{lira, shokri2017membership, ye2022enhanced} have empirically studied how shadow models perform when the target architecture or training procedure are not known exactly, but do not study the unseen-class setting.